microsoft/CEDAR.GitHub.Collector/Pipelines/GitHub/Collectors/README.md

 ## 6. Create `Settings.json`
 Create a `Settings.json` file in the GitHub.Collectors.Functions project.

-Find the 'Settings.template.json' file and copy its contents into your new `Settings.json` file.
+Find the `Settings.template.json` file and copy its contents into your new `Settings.json` file.

-Add your GitHub account identity under the key “Identity”.
+Add your GitHub account username under the key “Identity”.

-Add an AzureDataLakeStorage version under the keys "Storage" > "Version" where the "Type" is Azure Data Lake Storage.

 ## 7. Upload `Settings.json`
 Create a `github-settings` Blob container in your Azure Storage account.